 If you need to drop those pounds, we suggest you go for a diet tea or weight-loss supplement that contains a proven ingredient blend with published scientific proof.
 It’s also helpful if users support the product.

-Also, the company behind Leptigen is confident enough in their product that they’re offering a Special Trial Offer, which is a positive sign.
+Also, we’re so confident that you’ll love our supplement, that we’re offering a Special Trial Offer, which is a positive sign.

 Skinny Bunny Tea Questions & Answers:

 We sifted through hundreds of reviews on Skinny Bunny Tea to create this helpful FAQ.

 What are the side effects of Skinny Bunny?

 Skinny Bunny, minus the Tea, side effects include jitters, headaches or insomnia, according to dieter reviews.

 Skinny Bunny Tea ingredients are green tea, black tea, cinnamon, black pepper, lemongrass, rose hips, juniper berries and ginger root.

 What is the active ingredient in Skinny Bunny Tea?